 Mechanical engineers solve problems through innovation, helping society to become more advanced and adventurous.

 While studying Mechanical Engineering at ARU, you will develop both your academic and practical skills, so you become an analytical and creative problem-solver, exploring how engineering works in the business context, and how to achieve results within financial constraints.
-You’ll use testing and measurement equipment, learn how to specify and design electronics subsystems.
-You’ll understand how to use computer-based and mathematical methods to model and analyse mechanical-engineering problems.
+You’ll use testing and measurement equipment, learn how to specify and design electronics subsystems and understand how to use computer-based and mathematical methods to model and analyse mechanical-engineering problems..

-You’ll also consider your professional and ethical responsibilities, including the global and social contexts of engineering.
-Hands-on experience, plus lectures from visiting engineers, will ensure you’re up-to-date with current methods in industry.
-There’s the option of doing a year-long placement in industry between years 2 and 3.
+As well as the hands-on experience, you’ll benefit from lectures given by visiting engineers, ensuring you’re up-to-date with current methods in industry.
+You also have the option of doing a year-long placement in industry between years 2 and 3.

 Our facilities include a CAD/CAM centre, industrial-scale CNC milling machine, CNC lathe, rapid prototyping machine, scanning electronic microscope, Instron bi-axial fatigue-testing machine, tensile-testing machine, material-preparation facilities, welding equipment and electronic testing and measuring equipment such as oscilloscopes and signal generating and testing facilities.